 Taking Advantage of Change

-From elections to social unrest to COVID-19 and everything between, we’ve faced a lot of changes this year.
+From elections to social unrest to COVID-19 and everything in between, we’ve faced a lot of changes this year.
 And while we’ve seen a lot, there’s more change to come.
 If you’re unsure how to respond to all of it, you’re not alone.
-Taking advantage of change is hard, but not impossible.
+Taking advantage of change is challenging but not impossible.
 And those that do it successfully experience phenomenal growth.

 - First, they look at Why.
 Why are we in business?
 Do we have a vision and mission to get us through this?
 If your business doesn’t have a vision and mission yet, get one!

 - Second, they look at Who.
 Who is our customer?
 How are their needs changing?
 What are they looking for that we can provide for them?

 - Third is What.
 What are the best opportunities to pursue in light of the change?
 What will give us the growth that we seek?